-If an employee feels he or she is the target of harassment or discrimination, the employee may confront the offending party either in person or in writing.
-However, this resolution will not constitute notice to the County of the alleged harassment or discrimination.
-If the employee feels uncomfortable confronting the offending party, or if after doing so the behavior has not stopped, he or she must report the conduct as soon as possible to a supervisor, manager, department head, elected official, or to Bonner County Human Resources.
+If an employee feels he or she is the target of conduct that violates this policy, the employee may confront the offending party either in person or in writing.
+However, this resolution will not constitute notice to the County of the alleged policy violation, and accordingly, employees are also encouraged to complete a Grievance Reporting Form regarding the issue.
+If the employee feels uncomfortable confronting the offending party, or if after doing so the behavior has not stopped, he or she must report the conduct as soon as possible to a supervisor, manager, department head, elected official, or to Bonner County Human Resources at hr@bonnercountyid.gov or 208-265-1456; Employees may also contact the Bonner County Prosecutor's office at 208-263-6714.